covee-studio/wikinote/README.md

 Memos requires a self-hosted instance URL and API token, configured in the Sources panel inside the app.
 Wikipedia and Hacker News work immediately with no setup.

-New sources must use a fully public API — no OAuth, no backend proxy.
+New sources should use a fully public API — no OAuth, no backend proxy.
 This keeps the app deployable without a server.

-## Roadmap

-This project intentionally does not include export, tagging, sync, user accounts, or closed-platform integrations (e.g. Product Hunt) in the current roadmap.

 ## Support